 CooperSurgical manufactures and markets diagnostic products, surgical instruments and accessories to the women's healthcare market.
 With headquarters and manufacturing facilities in Trumbull, Conn., it also manufactures in Pasadena, Calif., Houston, Texas, North Normandy, Ill., Williston, Vt., Fort Atkinson, Wis., Montreal and Berlin.
 Its Web address is www.coopersurgical.com.

-The Cooper Companies, Inc. and its subsidiaries and/or affiliates own, license or distribute the following trademarks which are italicized in this report:
+The Cooper Companies, Inc. and its subsidiaries and/or affiliates own, license or distribute the following trademarks: